thesigns/Fit/README.md

     fit init 1981.05.27 male 175cm 108.6kg

-Executing this command creates a Fit repository in the current directory and logs the initial values.
+Executing this command creates a Fit repository in the current directory and stores the initial values.
 For convenience, you may execute this command in the highest-level directory you prefer.
 Fit commands will operate in all subdirectories within this hierarchy.

 **Currently, only the metric system is supported, and you must specify the unit with every value, without any spaces.**

-### Logging Weight and Height
+### Storing Weight and Height

-To log changes in your weight or height (noting that height changes are less frequent, but they do occur), you can use the `fit weight` and `fit height` commands.
+To store changes in your weight or height (noting that height changes are less frequent, but they do occur), you can use the `fit weight` and `fit height` commands.

 **Syntax:**